longturn/freeciv21/docs/Coding/debug-windows.rst

 #.
 Type ``cd C:\Temp\Freeciv21`` and press :guilabel:`Enter`.
 #.
 Type ``freeciv21-client.exe -d debug -l output.log`` and press :guilabel:`Enter`.

-At this point the player running the test will will see tons of output to the console window, all if it is also being sent to the log file.
-Launcing the game will be slow in debug mode, so it is probably a good idea to let the player know and to be patient.
+At this point the player running the test will will see tons of output to the console window, all of it is also being sent to the log file.
+Launching the game will be slow in debug mode, so it is probably a good idea to let the player know and to be patient.

 Have the player do the tests to get to the crash.
 Open the log file in Notepad++ or any good text file reader.